 Writing for children might represent a fantastic journey for you, but never forget that publishing is a business.
 The more you can learn about the industry, the better you can navigate your way to life as a published author.
 Knowledge is empowering.

-The Business of Writing for Children is offered as part of CCCC’s Creative Writing Program.
+Writing for Young Audiences is offered as part of CCCC’s Creative Writing Program.